 The Heineken display truck was a huge success since Heineken brought the party to their target audience and the campaign aligned seamlessly with Heineken’s brand.

 To welcome Spring, Nordstrom drove around Ottawa, Vancouver, and Calgary in a flower-decorated truck.
 Brand ambassadors handed out free tulips to pedestrians to brighten their day.
 Nordstrom’s kind gesture provided people with a positive brand experience.

 Sapporo Experiential Marketing Campaign

-To boost Sapporo, we integrated projections with sensors to turn participants into a Sumo, Geisha or Samurai.
+To boost Sapporo, we integrated projections with sensors to turn participants into Sumo, Geisha, or Samurai.
 Users would make various movements to control their projected character.
-Videos of the campaign were uploaded to the Sapporo Fakebook page and shared by participants.
+Videos of the campaign were uploaded to the Sapporo Facebook page and shared by participants.

 Holt Renfrew Experiential Marketing Campaign

 We launched an experiential marketing campaign for Holt Renfrew where everyone was a winner.
 Our display truck was transformed into a Holt Renfrew game ground.
 Brand Ambassadors invited the public onto the truck and instructed them to choose a key that unlocked one of the three boxes.
 Each box contained a different Holt Renfrew item that people could take home with them.

 Ultimately, everyone who partook in the game desired to win Holt Renfrew items.
 This stimulating event promoted multiple Holt-Renfrew products while giving people a chance to try them out.

 In an experiential marketing campaign we launched for the Royal Ontario Museum, the public had the chance to experience an exhibit on the street.
 A massive 3D chalk art exhibit was illustrated in front of the ROM to lure people in.
 The chalk art snatched attention since people are used to staring at the plain pavement below them.
 The ROM exhibit also allowed for great photo opportunities.